-3.2 Education and innovation
+Education and innovation 3.2

-Most graduates gain employment in industry or on-farm.
+Most graduates gain employment in industry or on farm.
 In each case they play an important part in the innovation system either through advice to producers or as producers implementing new ideas and practices.
 They are particularly important in agriculture since the level of higher education training is relatively low in this field compared with other sectors67.
 Innovation has been shown to be related to education attainment68.
 Studies show that the education level of producers is directly related to productivity growth and broadly influences their disposition towards adoption of new technologies and practices.
-Adoption is facilitated by knowledge, decisionmaking skills, attitude to risk and capacity and willingness to innovate.
-This is shown schematically in Figure 3.6 in respect to on-farm activities and confirmed in studies with the dairy69 and grains industries in Australia.
+Adoption is facilitated by knowledge, decision-making skills, attitude to risk and capacity and willingness to innovate.
+This is shown schematically in Figure 3.7 in respect to on-farm activities and confirmed in studies with the dairy69 and grains industries in Australia.
 The study of grain growers, for example, showed that university educated farmers were 29% more likely to be high innovators and 34% less likely to be low innovators than their less well educated counterparts70.
 This translated into higher productivity levels, with university-trained growers 36% more productive than farmers without formal education.
 Those with TAFE qualifications fell between the two groups.

+66 Pratley J. 2016, Australian Council of Deans of Agriculture, Australian Farm Institute's quarterly newsletter vol.13 No 2, School of Agricultural and Wine Sciences, Charles Sturt University.
 67 Pratley, J 2013.
 Review into Agricultural Education and Training in New South Wales.
 NSW Government.
 ISBN 978-0-646-59653-2.